The Oolah Project (Meaning water in Bardi)

 To ensure community, language and culture not only survive but thrive access to clean water on Country is essential.
 As the foundation for good health and wellbeing, clean water will create the conditions for the community to prosper by enabling economic independence through cultural tourism

-The Murgon State High School Project is a collaboration between Murgon High School, iSupply, Corporate Australia, and community groups.
-The project aims to empower students, enhance educational facilities, and strengthen community resilience through sustainable practices and culturally responsive project-based learning.
+The Murgon High School – Alternative Learning Project is a collaboration between Murgon High, iSupply, Corporate Australia, and community groups to empower students and strengthen community through hands-on, culturally responsive learning.

 Ingleside Project